demoonism/Kaggle/README.md

 ## Kaggle Competition

-# This repo holds all my code for the Kaggle competition.
+# This repo holds some of my code for the Kaggle competition.

 1. Grupo Bimbo Inventory Demand
   - Data is relatively large, must set dtype in panda dataframe to save space.